An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Methods

 \subsubsection{Chinese campaign on X focused on the coordinated attacks on Guo Wengui in 2017/2019}

-We selected the China~1 and China~2 datasets introduced by Seckin \cite{seckin2024} as part of a large collection of labeled information operations (IO) datasets.
+We selected the \texttt{{China~1}} and \texttt{China~2} datasets introduced by Seckin \cite{seckin2024} from a large collection of labeled information operations (IO) datasets.
 These datasets originate from transparency disclosures on a social media platform and correspond to two distinct but thematically related IO campaigns attributed to Chinese state-backed actors.
+Figure~\ref{fig:china_dataset} illustrates representative posts and a summary of the data set.

-In the original datasets, the platform explicitly identified and verified that the IO accounts participate in coordinated information operations.
-To enable supervised evaluation of IO detection methods, the authors complement the IO data with a control dataset representing organic user activity.
-Control accounts are defined as accounts not identified as IO by the platform but that discuss similar topics during the same time periods as the IO campaigns, ensuring topical and temporal overlap between IO and non-IO activity.
+In the original datasets, the platform explicitly identified and verified that the IO accounts participated in coordinated information operations.
+To enable supervised evaluation of IO detection methods, the authors complemented the IO data with a control dataset representing organic user activity.
+Control accounts are defined as accounts not identified as IO by the platform but that discuss similar topics during the same time periods as the IO campaigns, ensuring topical and temporal overlap between IO and non-IO activities.
 Control accounts are collected using a hashtag-based matching strategy: hashtags used by IO accounts on specific dates are used to identify other accounts posting on the same dates with at least one of those hashtags.

-In this work, we merge China~1 and China~2 into a single dataset.
-We then apply additional processing steps to obtain a simplified dataset focused on the coordinated attacks on Guo~Wengui, a Chinese businessman and political dissident whose activities and public statements have made him a recurrent target of state-aligned online campaigns.
-First, we restrict the data to posts in Mandarin Chinese related to the campaign using a curated list of keywords and hashtags associated with narratives and attacks targeting Guo~Wang.
-This focuses on the central content to the information operation while preserving both IO and control users.
+In this work, we merge \texttt{{China~1}} and \texttt{China~2} into a single dataset.
+We then apply additional processing steps to obtain a simplified dataset focused on coordinated attacks on Guo~Wengui, a Chinese businessman and political dissident whose activities and public statements have made him a recurrent target of state-aligned online campaigns.
+First, we restrict the data to posts in Mandarin Chinese related to the campaign using a curated list of keywords and hashtags associated with narratives and attacks targeting Guo~Wengui.
+This focuses on the central content of the information operation while preserving both IO and control users.
 Second, we apply a uniform text-cleaning pipeline to both IO and control posts, including the removal of URLs, mentions, hashtags, emojis, and extraneous whitespace, while preserving Chinese characters.
 The posts are tokenized, and only posts with at least 10 valid tokens are retained to eliminate short or noisy messages.